gabrieljoelc/herocker/PITCHME.md

-# Deploying a Docker Rails image to Heroku
+# Deploying a Dockerized Rails app to Heroku

 Note:
 Deploying a Rails app to Heroku is dead simple.
 However, using Docker images as our production deployment artifacts makes it easier to migrate these apps to a different cloud host.
 And it's the new hotness.